Computed Tomography (CT)

 Our 64-slice Canon scanner is very quick; most scans take less than 30 minutes.
 More complex exams, such as whole-body CTs, can take approximately 60 minutes.

 If our radiologist decides contrast is required, it will be injected intravenously through your arm during the exam.
 You may feel a warming sensation from the contrast.

 Very rarely, iodinated contrast can cause an allergic reaction, most commonly resulting in hives or a rash.
-Before your exam, please let your technologist know if you have an iodine allergy.
+Before your computed tomography exam, please let your technologist know if you have an iodine allergy.

 Some of our screening scans, such as virtual colonoscopy, coronary calcium scoring, coronary CT angiography, and lung CT scans, will have slightly different procedures and preparation.
 If you have any questions about CT imaging, you can reach out to one of our patient care coordinators or contact our team today.

 - It is crucial that you are not pregnant, as the scanner emits ionizing radiation.

 - Please let our team know if you are breastfeeding, as this will influence the administration of contrast.

 - At the time of booking, tell us if you are taking Glucophage (Metformin), are diabetic, or have experienced previous renal failure, myeloma, pheochromocytoma, or allergies to iodine compounds.